danieladam7/danieladam7/README.md

 ⚡ Fast learner

-🎯 highly self-motivated
+🎯 Highly self-motivated

-📈 Enthusiastic about continuous growth.
+📈 Enthusiastic about continuous growth

-📌 well-organized
+📌 Well-organized

-💪🏻 with a strong work ethic and a sense of ownership
+💪🏻 Strong work ethic and a sense of ownership

 ## 😆 Fun fact